wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.5 =
+* Noy you can configure the number of characters allowed per comment.

 = 0.11.4 =
 * UI updated to simplify the 'require email' configuration.